nus-cs2103-AY2223S1/tp/docs/team/limailin.md

       * What it does: Allows the user to mark their reminder as done when they complete a task, or unmark their reminder as undone if they have not completed the task.
       * Justification: This feature makes our product more attractive as users keep track of the tasks they have or have not done.
 This acts like a ToDo list in ModQuik.
   * Enhanced ModQuik's parser.
-      * Highlights: This enhancement parses commands with no parameters such as exit exit or list list instead of throwing an error.
+      * Highlights: This enhancement parses commands with no parameters such as `exit exit` or `list list` instead of throwing an error.

-* **Project management**:
-    * Assigned issues to teammates.
-    * Assigned tags to issues.

 * **Documentation**:
     * User Guide: